Cystic Fibrosis and the Digestive System

 Frequent, bulky, greasy stools

-A rare condition in which the end part of the bowels comes out of the anus (rectal
+A rare condition where the end part of the bowels comes out of the anus (rectal prolapse)

-A blockage of the bowel caused by the thick and sticky first bowel movement of a baby
+A bowel blockage caused by a baby's thick and sticky first bowel movement (meconium

 Fat in the stools